kkew3/kkew3.github.io/_posts/2024-05-17-learn-bayesian-lr-from-imbalanced-data.md

 In this post, we see that under Bayesian framework, Bayesian LR is able to naturally combat imbalanced dataset by adjusting its prior belief.

+This [codebase](https://github.com/kkew3/bayeslr-imbalanced) generates all the figures in the post.

 ## Appendix

 Features and labels of the toy dataset.